ufoscout/Codership/README.md

 These images were created explicitly for this coding task.
 They are downloaded automatically by the backend when a cluster is deployed for the first time.
 They are also downloaded during the execution of the backend tests.

+WARNING: the MySql images are much slower than the MariaDB ones.
+The problem is caused by the fact that the nodes synchronization is performed more than once per node (caused by a two phases initialization).
+To be fixed.

 ## The projet structure
 ```
 Codership